When are you ready for pointe?

 Dancing en pointe is the pinnacle of every ballet dancer’s journey.
 This classical technique is renowned as the most iconic and elegant element of ballet, enabling a dancer to appear light as a feather, and completely fluid and graceful.

-But how can you tell when you’re ready to start practising?
+But how can you tell when you’re ready to start practicing?
+What age should you be for pointe shoes?
+And what are the requirements for pointe work?
 Pointe work can be dangerous and damaging to the feet if attempted incorrectly — or if a dancer is not quite strong enough to take that step up — so it’s hugely important to be well prepared and practice caution to limit any potential damage.

 Remember the old adage, 'you must learn to crawl before you can walk'?
 Well, the same goes for a ballet dancer — you must learn to dance on demi pointe before dancing en pointe.
 Beginning pointe training is unique to every dancer, but throwing on a pair of pointe shoes too soon could cause injury, or worse, irreversible damage to your body and feet.
 Having a solid foundation is what's important before you progress to pointe.

 It’s not as simple as just learning to go en pointe.
 The journey to going en pointe is exactly that – a journey!
 There are many requirements for pointe work, and it’s all about ensuring you have developed the technique, strength, control and articulation to go en pointe.
 When you’re ready to go en pointe, you should have:

 · A good dance teacher who knows your skills and can provide safe training

 · Been dancing for a number of years – three years regular ballet training of four to five hours a week is often considered the norm before beginning pointe work

 · Developed strength in ankles, legs and core

 · Been fitted for your first pair of pointe shoes